lupyuen/pinephone-emulator/README.md

 TODO: Trace the flow of Arm64 execution

-TODO: What happens when we run Apache NuttX RTOS for PinePhone?

 TODO: Use Unicorn Emulation Hooks to emulate PinePhone's Allwinner A64 UART Controller

 TODO: Emulate Apache NuttX NSH Shell on UART Controller